twobitlabs/AnalyticsKit/AnalyticsKit/Pods/mParticle-Apple-SDK/README.md

 ## Initialize the SDK

-The mParticle SDK is initialized by calling the `startWithKey` method within the `application:didFinishLaunchingWithOptions:` delegate call.
-The mParticle SDK must be initialized with your app key and secret prior to use.
+The mParticle SDK is initialized by calling the `startWithOptions` method within the `application:didFinishLaunchingWithOptions:` delegate call.
 Preferably the location of the initialization method call should be one of the last statements in the `application:didFinishLaunchingWithOptions:`.
+The `startWithOptions` method requires an options argument containing your key and secret and an initial Identity request.

 > Note that it is imperative for the SDK to be initialized in the `application:didFinishLaunchingWithOptions:` method.
 Other parts of the SDK rely on the `UIApplicationDidBecomeActiveNotification` notification to function properly.
 Failing to start the SDK as indicated will impair it.
 Also, please do **not** use _GCD_'s `dispatch_async` to start the SDK.